Ramona's Cuisine

 As you can see, it requires few ingredients, and you can swap some of these ingredients with ones you prefer or have in your kitchen fridge, cupboards or fruit basket.

-This lime, dates and walnut pie is totally vegan, bake, gluten and refined sugar-free, totally and utterly flavoursome.
-Give this delicious beauty a try and, please, please let me know what you think of it.
+This lime, dates, and walnut pie is totally vegan, baked, gluten and refined sugar-free, and totally and utterly flavorsome.
+Give this delicious beauty a try, please, please let me know what you think of it.

 How to make dates and walnut pie